gregorychen3/liquor-buddy-website/content/_index/features/barcode-scanning.md

 #  url = "#"
 +++

-Conveniently search and add liquor prices by scanning the bottle
+Easily contribute / find liquor prices by scanning the bottle